 If you want to know what we hold please email or write addressing communications to the Manager and marking your email heading and letter ‘DATA INFORMATION REQUEST’.
 Our full address is: Perfect Eyes Ltd of Ground Floor, 121, Harley Street, London W1G 6AX.
 If you wish to communicate by email the correct email address will be: [email protected]

 You may decide to contact us through our website which is fine.
-However when requesting copy health care records under a subject data request we will check the request by contacting you, request you sign and date a pro-forma authority and ask you to provide suitable ID.
+However when requesting a copy of health care records under a subject data request we will check the request by contacting you, request you sign and date a pro-forma authority and ask you to provide suitable ID.

 We always abide by the law and as the law requires us to ask your permission if using certain kinds of cookies we will of course do so the first time you enter.
 The law also requires us to make sure you understand what cookies are and why we use them.